SirRexOfRider/CYBR404-UNK-Oregon-Trail/Project/Design/ExecutiveDesignDocument.md

 - Name: attack()
 - Returns an int for damage

 - Name: display_inventory()
 - Returns list showing the player’s inventory

 - Name: change_weapon()
 - Allows the user to change out their weapon and swap items in and out of inventory

 - Name: add_location_to_history()
 - Adds a location that’s been visited to the location history list

 ### Locations

-- Data attributes:
+**Data attributes:**

-  --> Name: location_name
+- Name: location_name
-    --> Type: int
+- Type: int
-    --> Description: assigns number to location
+- Description: assigns number to location

-  --> Name: location_description
+- Name: location_description
-    --> Type: str
+- Type: str
-    --> Description: gives a description to the user of the location where they’re currently at
+- Description: gives a description to the user of the location where they’re currently at

 ### Events